-The analytical protocol for total mercury shall be in accordance with U.S. EPA Method 1631, Revision E, "Mercury in Water by Oxidation, Purge and Trap, and Cold Vapor Atomic Fluorescence Spectrometry".
-The quantification level for total mercury shall be 0.5 ng/l, unless a higher level is appropriate because of sample matrix interference.
+The analytical protocol for total mercury shall be in accordance with EPA Method 1631, Revision E, "Mercury in Water by Oxidation, Purge and Trap, and Cold Vapor Atomic Fluorescence Spectrometry".
+The quantification level for total mercury shall be 0.5 ng/L unless a higher level is appropriate because of sample matrix interference.
 Justification for higher quantification levels shall be submitted to EPA within 30 days of such determination.
-The quarterly sampling shall be conducted in January, April, July, and October.

-The use of clean technique sampling procedures is strongly recommended.
-Guidance for clean technique sampling is contained in: U.S. EPA Method 1669, Sampling Ambient Water for Trace Metals at U.S. EPA Water Quality Criteria Levels (Sampling Guidance), U.S. EPA-821-R96-001, July 1996.
+The use of clean technique sampling procedures is required unless the permittee can demonstrate to EPA that an alternative sampling procedure is representative of the discharge.
+Guidance for clean technique sampling is contained in: EPA Method 1669, Sampling Ambient Water for Trace Metals at U.S. EPA Water Quality Criteria Levels (Sampling Guidance), U.S. EPA-821-R96-001, July 1996.
 Information and data documenting the permittee's sampling and analytical protocols and data acceptability shall be submitted to EPA upon request.